 Click here to check the complete Elementor widgets list.

 Apart from content widgets, Elementor free version also includes a Template Library that provides impressive Pre-Designed Full Page and Section Templates.
 You can use templates to create beautiful web pages.

 There is no doubt that Elementor is user-friendly and easy to use, but you will certainly need some guidance when you first start using it.

 So let’s get started with installing & activating Elementor’s free version.

 How to Install and Activate Elementor Free (Lite) Version

 Like other WordPress plugins, installing Elementor is relatively easy & straightforward.
 You can install Elementor via its official site or directly from the WordPress dashboard.

-I assume you already have a WordPress site, so let’s see how you can install Elementor directly from WordPress Dashboard.
+I assume you already have a WordPress site, so let’s see how you can install Elementor Lite directly from WordPress Dashboard.

 Installing Elementor via WordPress Dashboard